Beam-splitter-free, high-rate quantum key distribution inspired by intrinsic quantum mechanical spatial randomness of entangled photons: Experiment

+\GKS{Two entangled photon sources (EPS1 and EPS2) can also be derived from a single SPDC source through energy conservation, corresponding to correlated signal–idler wavelength pairs $(\lambda_1, \lambda_2)$ and $(\lambda_3, \lambda_4)$.
+The generation of photon pairs with different wavelength combinations that satisfy energy conservation is intrinsically random, analogous to the random spatial-mode distribution in SPDC.
+However, in the conventional BBM92 protocol, only one such wavelength pair (either EPS1 or EPS2) is utilized for QKD, while the remaining spectral components, corresponding to other correlated wavelength pairs within the SPDC bandwidth, are discarded.
+In contrast, the present approach exploits these otherwise unused spectral components to enable high–bit-rate implementation of the BBM92 protocol.
+This is achieved without increasing the number of quantum communication channels between the two users, requiring only the same two channels as in the standard BBM92 scheme.}

-Finally, Alice and Bob announce their measurement bases over a public classical channel and retain only those events where the bases coincide, discarding the rest to generate the sifted key.
-The sifted key is subsequently processed using standard error correction (EC) and privacy amplification (PA) protocols to distill the final secure cryptographic key.
+\GKS{Finally, the sifted key is subsequently processed using standard error correction (EC) and privacy amplification (PA) protocols to distill the final secure cryptographic key.
 It is important to emphasize that all experimental parameters reported here are derived directly from raw data without applying any corrections.
 While the implementation of such corrections could further improve the reported values, they do not hold practical significance for real-time applications of QKD systems.
-Hence, the uncorrected results presented here provide a more realistic performance assessment of the current protocol under operational conditions.
+Hence, the uncorrected results presented here provide a more realistic performance assessment of the current protocol under operational conditions.}